Dr. Saroj Poudel

 Critical Care Clinical Pharmacist

-Dr. Poudel earned a Doctor of Pharmacy degree from Rajiv Gandhi University of Health Sciences in 2018.
-Dr. Poudel graduated from Karnataka College of Pharmacy (KCP).
-He ranked as a top fifth medallist from Rajiv Gandhi University of Health Sciences.
+Dr. Poudel earned his Doctor of Pharmacy degree from Rajiv Gandhi University of Health Sciences in 2018, graduating from Karnataka College of Pharmacy with distinction as a top fifth medallist.
+His academic excellence is complemented by a strong research background, with numerous publications in high-index journals at both national and international levels.

 Education